raphamorim/raphamorim.github.com/_posts/2026-04-17-introducing-glyph-protocol-for-terminals.md

 1. **Should font-size change be something the protocol notices?** Glyph Protocol itself dodges this because outlines are resolution-independent, but everything *around* it still cares.
 A TUI that composes images next to glyphs wants to know when the cell metrics changed, and today has no way to learn that short of polling terminal size.
 Is a `resize` or `metrics-changed` notification in scope, or scope creep?

 2. **Is there a responsible way to allow non-PUA registration?** The PUA-only rule makes the whole protocol safe by default.
 It also rules out uses like a CJK input method shipping a glyph for an uncovered ideograph, or a language-specific tool overriding a glyph it knows the user wants.
 Is there a shape (an explicit user-level opt-in, a signed capability, a trusted-origin flag) that would unlock those use cases without re-opening phishing?

+3. **Should registration scope be configurable?** The current model is per-session with FIFO eviction.
+Some uses want more: a glyph shared across all PTYs at once (so a system-wide registry survives tmux splits and reattaches), or one pinned un-evictable for the life of the session.
+Both go beyond the safe defaults — worth the extra surface, or scope creep?

 If you have thoughts, I'd love to hear them.
 Open an issue on [the Rio repo](https://github.com/raphamorim/rio) or drop me a line wherever is easiest.